-From sandy bays and brilliant butterflies, to colourful clouds and buzzing bees, we’ve come across some amazing photography while putting together the August 2019 issue of BBC Countryfile Magazine.
+We’ve come across some amazing photography while putting together the August 2020 issue of BBC Countryfile Magazine.
 Celebrate the month with a few of our favourite August images.

-From sandy bays to spectacular sunsets, here is a selection of the month’s best photos from the UK countryside.
+From summer wildlife and magical waterfalls, here is a selection of the month’s best photos from the UK countryside.

 Cinnabar moth caterpillar

 Cinnabar moth caterpillars feed on ragwort ©Alamy Alamy

 Ragwort is one of the most divisive plants in the countryside.
 It contains chemicals that are toxic to livestock and it has been blamed for many deaths of horses and other animals.
 Yet conservationists say the danger is overstated and that it’s a native wildflower vital for pollinating insects.
 Learn more with our guide to Britain’s moths.

 Mackerel Sky clouds over Carmarthen Bay, Carmarthenshire Wales ©Alamy

 There are two types of mackerel sky, filled with characteristic ‘fish-scale’ cloudlets, and each portends its own change in the weather.
 An altocumulus mackerel sky features thicker cloudlets, often arranged in rows running perpendicular to the wind; this indicates an improvement in the weather.
 A cirrocumulus mackerel sky is made up of wispier, patchier cloudlets, which herald the bad weather of an approaching front.